Destiny 2: Vault Updates

 • Parsing up to 700 items, including duplicates and variations.

-• Sorting results unclear - “What does Sort by Default actually mean?”
+• Unclear feedback: “What does Sort by Default actually mean?”

 Audit Outcomes

-• Determine item characteristic combinations – reinforcing need for stackable filters
+• Determining item characteristic combinations – reinforcing need for stackable filters.

-• Maintain and update list of proposed filters and sorts
+• Updating a list of proposed filters and sorts.

-• Build interaction flows based on player use cases
+• Building interaction flows based on player use cases.

 Referencing Frameworks

-Before jumping into creating wireframes of layouts and UI components, we first addressed project timeline and scope by wading through the many intertwined Destiny 2 systems – were there other places that already used multi-filter methods?
+Before jumping into wireframes, we addressed scope by wading through the many intertwined Destiny 2 systems – were there other places that used multi-filter methods?

-The samples that jumped out as clear reference points were the Eververse Store and Fireteam Finder:
+The clearest samples were the Eververse Store and Fireteam Finder:

 Player Use Cases

-With strong reference points, we began shaping sample player goals.
-These flows kept the focus on player needs, expectations, and interaction behaviors, while identifying potential issues and constraints (by the immediate UI/UX team and other discipline areas).
+With strong reference points, we began shaping player journey goals.
+These flows focused on player needs, expectations, and interaction behaviors, while identifying potential issues and constraints.

-The player interactions informed which characteristics should be prioritized as filters or sorts (or both).
+The player interactions informed which characteristics to prioritize as filters or sorts (or both).
 From there, it allowed me to curate a live, updated list of the filter and sort criteria players might need.

 Finalizing UI and Visuals

-During the feature building process, we kept consistent check-ins with other teams to stay aligned and on the lookout for immediate and long-term issues.
-After several iterations, we eventually we landed on the final list:
+During the process, we kept consistent check-ins with other teams to stay aligned and on the lookout for immediate and long-term issues.

-It was also crucial to have many discipline eyes on the iterations, as their feedback and area knowledge helped find other problem areas in interactions, feedback states, state changes, and information displays.
+It helped to have many eyes and feedback sessions on the wireframing process, as area knowledge feedback across multiple fields pinpointed problems with interactions, feedback states, state changes, and displays.

-Our visual designer then brought the Vault to life with updated Destiny-themed layouts, new direct pagination, color language, and iconography:
+Our visual designer brought the Vault to life with updated layouts, new direct pagination, color language, and iconography:

 Conclusion